Astrology and science: Psychology

+Psychological studies have not found any robust relationship between astrological signs and life outcomes.
+For example, a study showed that zodiac signs are no more effective than random numbers in predicting subjective well-being and quality of life.

 It has also been shown that confirmation bias is a psychological factor that contributes to belief in astrology.
 Confirmation bias is a form of cognitive bias.

 From the literature, astrology believers often tend to selectively remember those predictions that turned out to be true and do not remember those that turned out false.
 Another, separate, form of confirmation bias also plays a role, where believers often fail to distinguish between messages that demonstrate special ability and those that do not.

 Thus there are two distinct forms of confirmation bias that are under study with respect to astrological belief.

 The Barnum effect is the tendency for an individual to give a high accuracy rating to a description of their personality that supposedly tailored specifically for them, but is, in fact, vague and general enough to apply to a wide range of people.
 If more information is requested for a prediction, the more accepting people are of the results.

 In 1949 Bertram Forer conducted a personality test on students in his classroom.
 Each student was given a supposedly individual assessment but actually all students received the same assessment.
 The personality descriptions were taken from a book on astrology.
 When the students were asked to comment on the accuracy of the test, more than 40% gave it the top mark of 5 out of 5, and the average rating was 4.2.
 The results of this study have been replicated in numerous other studies.

 The study of the Barnum/Forer effect has been focused mostly on the level of acceptance of fake horoscopes and fake astrological personality profiles.
 Recipients of these personality assessments consistently fail to distinguish between common and uncommon personality descriptors.
 In a study by Paul Rogers and Janice Soule (2009), which was consistent with previous research on the issue, it was found that those who believed in astrology are generally more susceptible to giving more credence to the Barnum profile than sceptics.

 By a process known as self-attribution, it has been shown in numerous studies that individuals with knowledge of astrology tend to describe their personalities in terms of traits compatible with their sun signs.
 The effect is heightened when the individuals were aware that the personality description was being used to discuss astrology.
 Individuals who were not familiar with astrology had no such tendency.